 18. Oats and Dead Sea salts

 A person can also add Dead Sea salts to their bath.
-The water should be warm, never hot, as this can trigger symptoms.
+The water should be warm, never hot, as hot water can trigger symptoms.

 19. Aloe vera